 Receipt of personal independence payment (PIP)

-Evidence of being severely sight impaired
+Evidence of severely sighting impaired

 Recognised assistance dog ID Card